-Clemson University has a number of facilities with tile roof systems.
+1. Clemson University has a number of facilities with tile roof systems.
 Many of these facilities are considered to be part of the historic resources of the University.
-The replacement of roof systems on these facilities shall be coordinated with the design information and guidelines available from the [Planning and Design](#) office.
+The replacement of roof systems on these facilities shall be coordinated with the design information and guidelines available from [University Planning](#).